 Topcliffe AS Resource Base

-At Topcliffe we have five resource bases for pupils with a diagnosis of an Autistic Spectrum Condition, each with 1 teacher and 1 teaching assistant.
-Class sizes range from 5 to 8 pupils and we can accommodate 36 pupils within our setting.
+At Topcliffe, we have four resource bases for pupils with a diagnosis of an Autistic Spectrum Condition.
+Class sizes range from 6 to 12 pupils, with a Teaching assistant.
+Larger class sizes have two Teaching assistants.
+We can support up to 36 pupils within our provision.
 We recognise that each child is an individual and it is our aim to equip each child with skills and strategies to enable them to access, enjoy and succeed in school, reaching their full potential.
 We promote inclusion across school life at Topcliffe with children accessing a variety of learning and social activities alongside their mainstream peers.

 We follow the National Curriculum, which is appropriately differentiated and personalised, tailored to meet each child’s individual needs.
 Children have individualised timetables, which are regularly reviewed, enabling them to access learning in the way which supports them to succeed, which may be within resource base or mainstream classes.
 Each resource base class has an individualised curriculum, that aligns with a mainstream group, which is weighted to address the social, communication and sensory needs of the pupils.
 Holistic achievement has as much significance as academic progress and is celebrated with the same enthusiasm.